Display lag: Effects of display lag on users

 Display lag contributes to the overall latency in the interface chain of the user's inputs (mouse, keyboard, etc.) to the graphics card to the monitor.
 Depending on the monitor, display lag times between 10-68 ms have been measured.
 However, the effects of the delay on the user depend on each user's own sensitivity to it.

 Display lag is most noticeable in games (especially older video-game consoles), with different games affecting the perception of delay.
 For instance, in World of Warcraft's PvE, a slight input delay is not as critical compared to PvP, or to other games favoring quick reflexes like Counter-Strike.
 Rhythm-based games, such as Guitar Hero, also require exact timing; display lag will create a noticeable offset between the music and the on-screen prompts.
 Notably, many games of this type include an option that attempts to calibrate for display lag.
-Arguably, fighting games such as Street Fighter, Super Smash Brothers Melee and Tekken are the most-affected, since they may require move inputs within extremely tight event windows that sometimes only last 1 frame or 16.67 ms on the screen.
+Arguably, fighting games such as Street Fighter, Super Smash Bros.
+Melee and Tekken are the most-affected, since they may require move inputs within extremely tight event windows that sometimes only last 1 frame or 16.67 ms on the screen.